Structure and membership

 Martin Hewitt chairs the National Police Chiefs’ Council.
 Chief Constables Michelle Skeer and Dave Thompson support himas vice-chairs in addition to their day jobs as chief officers within forces.

 The National Police Chiefs’ Council (NPCC) coordinates the operational response across the service to the threats we face in the UK, such as terrorism, organised crime and national emergencies.
-The NPCC brings together and is funded by police forces in England, Wales and Northern Ireland as well as the armed services and some British overseas territories.
+The NPCC brings together and is funded by police forces in England, Scotland, Wales and Northern Ireland as well as the armed services and some British overseas territories.

 Every police force is represented in the work of the NPCC through Chief Constables’ Council.
 The NPCC draws on the efforts and expertise of chief officers around the country - those at the rank of Assistant Chief Constable and above, or Commander and above in Metropolitan Police Service and City of London Police, and senior police staff equivalents.
 While all chief officers will have the opportunity to be involved in and shape the work of the NPCC, it is not a membership body in the traditional sense.